balthier82/queryconnector/help/Examples.md

 	}
 }
 ```
-(download the [**jars/queryconnector.jar**](https://github.com/balthier82/queryconnector/raw/master/jars/queryconnector.jar) to allow the compilation performs correctly).
+(download the [**jars/queryconnector.jar**](https://github.com/balthier82/queryconnector/raw/master/jars/queryconnector.jar) to ensure the compilation is executed correctly).
-Here's an example on how compile and run the java example on windows with a batch script:
+Here is an example of how to compile and run the Java example on Windows using a batch script:

 ```bat
 rem java must be 32 bit version